RoboMaster-Club/RobomasterVIPSpring2020/Electrical/README.md

 ## Updates

+### Week 3 (2/2 - 2/9)

+My task this week is to research and implement code that will take measurements from an IMU and control servos in order to simulate the dart's response.
+I first had to figure out how to get data from the IMU I was given.
+The IMU is the [MPU-9250](https://www.invensense.com/products/motion-tracking/9-axis/mpu-9250/) breakout board.
+The microcontroller is the arduino nano and the two servos are SG90 micro servos.
+I first tried to look for stabilization code used for an arduino nano controlled gimbal with servos, but my search came dry with only a few examples that used the IMU I had and none of them were very well documented.
+I decided to look for example code for the IMU just to get some data out from it and put on the serial monitor.
+I found sparkfun's example code and library [here](https://github.com/sparkfun/SparkFun_MPU-9250_Breakout_Arduino_Library/blob/master/examples/MPU9250BasicAHRS_I2C/MPU9250BasicAHRS_I2C.ino).
+I uploaded the example code and after changing the address of the IMU in the code that I found using an [I2C scanner](https://playground.arduino.cc/Main/I2cScanner/), I saw a lot of data output to the console.
+I know had to edit the code to get only what I wanted from the IMU.

 ### Week 2 (1/26 - 2/2)

 This week I was tasked with creating a schematic for the electrical system that we have been decided on thus far.
 I decided that the stm32f4 I found from my research last week would be used in the schematic.
 I first consulted the [stm32f4 datasheet](https://www.st.com/content/ccc/resource/technical/document/reference_manual/3d/6d/5a/66/b4/99/40/d4/DM00031020.pdf/files/DM00031020.pdf/jcr:content/translations/en.DM00031020.pdf) to see how it is powered.
 I could not find what I was looking for, but after some more research I found the [stm32f4 application note](https://www.st.com/content/ccc/resource/technical/document/application_note/76/f9/c8/10/8a/33/4b/f0/DM00115714.pdf/files/DM00115714.pdf/jcr:content/translations/en.DM00115714.pdf) which includes a sample schematic and an in depth description on the hardware needed for power (such as decoupling capacitors) and other functions.